-Id.
 An employee who contends that he or she submitted to a supervisor’s threat to condition continued employment on participation in unwanted sexual activity alleges a tangible employment action, which, if proved, deprives the employer of an Ellerth/Faragher defense.
 Holly D. v.
 Cal.
 Inst. of Tech., 339 F.3d 1158, 1173 (9th Cir.
 2003) (affirming summary judgment for the employer due to insufficient evidence of any such condition imposed by plaintiff’s supervisor).
 See Penn.
 State Police v.
 Suders, 542 U.S. 129, 137-38 (2004), for discussion of tangible employment action.